Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 fce notify script = *path* **(G)**

-> Script which will be executed for every FCE event, see contrib/shell_utils/fce_ev_script.sh from the Netatalk sources for an example script.
+> Script which will be executed for every FCE event.
+See *contrib/scripts/fce_ev_script.sh* in the Netatalk source tree for an example script.

 ## Options for ACL handling